 Let $d \geq 1$ and $H = \mathbb{R}^{d}$.
 Let $\left( X ,Y \right)$ be a couple of random variables taking values in $H~\times~\left\lbrace -1,1 \right\rbrace$.
 The aim is to minimize the functional $G_{r}$ defined for all $h \in \mathbb{R}^{d}$ by (see \cite{bach2014adaptivity})

-In order to ensure the existence and uniqueness of the solution, we consider from now that the following assumptions are fulfilled: \begin{itemize} \item[\textbf{(B1')}] There exists $m^{r}$ such that $ \nabla G_{r}(m^{r}) = 0$. \item[\textbf{(B2')}] The Hessian of the functional $G_{r}$ at $m^{r}$ is positive. \item[\textbf{(B3'a)}] The random variable $X$ admits a $2$-nd moment. \item[\textbf{(B3'b)}] For all integer $p$, the random variable $X$ admits a $p$-th moment. \end{itemize} Assumption \textbf{(B1')} ensures the existence of a solution while \textbf{(B2')} gives its uniqueness.
-Assumption \textbf{(B3a)} ensures that the functional $G_{r}$ is twice Fréchet-differentiable and its gradient and Hessian are defined for all $h \in \mathbb{R}^{d}$ by
+In order to ensure the existence and uniqueness of the solution, we consider from now that the following assumptions are fulfilled: \begin{itemize} \item[\textbf{(B1'')}] There exists $m^{r}$ such that $ \nabla G_{r}(m^{r}) = 0$. \item[\textbf{(B2'')}] The Hessian of the functional $G_{r}$ at $m^{r}$ is positive. \item[\textbf{(B3a'')}] The random variable $X$ admits a $2$-nd moment. \item[\textbf{(B3$\eta$'')}] There is $\eta > 0$ such that $X$ admits a moment of order $2(1+\eta)$. \item[\textbf{(B3b'')}] For all integer $p$, the random variable $X$ admits a $p$-th moment. \end{itemize} Assumption \textbf{(B1'')} ensures the existence of a solution while \textbf{(B2')} gives its uniqueness.
+Assumption \textbf{(B3a'')} ensures that the functional $G_{r}$ is twice Fréchet-differentiable and its gradient and Hessian are defined for all $h \in \mathbb{R}^{d}$ by

-Note that assumption \textbf{(B2')} is verified, for example, since there are positive constants $M,M'$ such that the matrix $\mathbb{E}\left[ X\otimes X \mathbb{1}_{\left\lbrace \left\| X \right\| \leq M \right\rbrace } \mathbb{1}_{\left\lbrace \left\| Y \right\| \leq M' \right\rbrace } \right]$ is positive.
+Note that assumption \textbf{(B2'')} is verified, for example, since there are positive constants $M,M'$ such that the matrix $\mathbb{E}\left[ X\otimes X \mathbb{1}_{\left\lbrace \left\| X \right\| \leq M \right\rbrace } \mathbb{1}_{\left\lbrace \left\| Y \right\| \leq M' \right\rbrace } \right]$ is positive.
 Then, the solution $m^{r}$ can be estimated recursively as follows: